-Molly Manning is a Visiting Associate Professor of Law at New York Law School, where she teaches Legal Practice, Civil Procedure, and Professional Responsibility.
+Molly Manning is an Assistant Professor of Law at New York Law School, where she teaches Legal Practice, Civil Procedure, and Professional Responsibility.

 Professor Manning’s scholarship focuses on legal history and the intersection between law and culture.
 She has written articles on soldiers’ voting rights, fraud and poetic license, and prisoner’s access to the federal courts.
 Her articles have been published in the Columbia Journal of Law and the Arts, New York University Journal of Legislation and Public Policy, and the Federal Bar Council Quarterly, to name a few.
 She has also written several books including When Books Went to War, a New York Times best seller.
 She is currently working on a fourth book on the First Amendment.
 She has been interviewed on MSNBC, NPR Morning Edition, and WNYC, and she has given talks across the United States, including at the FDR Presidential Library, the Library of Congress, and the U.S. Senate Library.